mustafa0x/navgo/readme.md

 While listening, link clicks are intercepted and translated into `nav()` navigations.
 You can also call `nav()` programmatically.

-In addition, `listen()` wires preloading listeners (enabled by default) so route data can be fetched early:
+In addition, `init()` wires preloading listeners (enabled by default) so route data can be fetched early:

 - `mousemove` (hover) — after a short delay, hovering an in-app link triggers `preload(href)`.
 - `touchstart` and `mousedown` (tap) — tapping or pressing on an in-app link also triggers `preload(href)`.